 Population linkage is a goal of the CYE recovery plan (USFWS 1993).
-The population goal of approximately 100 animals requires genetic connectivity to maintain genetic health over time.
-Movement data from telemetry or genetic methods may be a precursor of linkage, but gene flow through reproduction by immigrant individuals is the best measure of connectivity.
+The population goal of approximately 100 animals requires genetic connectivity to maintain genetic health over

 Capture, telemetry, and genetic data were analyzed to evaluate movement and subsequent reproduction resulting in gene flow into and out of the CYE.
-Forty-one grizzly bears were identified as immigrants or emigrants to or from the CYE from 1983-2021 (Appendix Table T4).
+Fifty-two grizzly bears were identified as immigrants or emigrants to or from the CYE from 1983-2022 (Appendix Table T4).
 While movement and gene flow out of the CYE may benefit other populations, gene flow into the CYE is most beneficial to genetic health.
-Twenty-seven individuals (24 males and 3 females) are known to have moved into the CYE from adjacent populations; however, eleven of these were killed, removed, or emigrated out of the CYE prior to any known gene flow (Figure 10).
-Seventeen of these immigrants originated from the North Purcells (3 known mortalities), five from the NCDE (three known mortalities), and seven from the South Selkirks (two known mortality, 2 subsequently left Cabinet-Yaak).
-Gene flow has been identified through reproduction by four immigrants from the North Purcells (four males and one female) resulting in 14 offspring in the CYE.
+Thirty-three individuals (30 males and 3 females) are known to have moved into the CYE from adjacent populations; however, eleven of these were killed, removed, or emigrated out of the CYE prior to any known gene flow (Figure 10).
+Twenty of these immigrants originated from the North Purcells (4 known mortalities), five from the NCDE (three known mortalities), and seven from the South Selkirks (one known mortality, 2 subsequently left Cabinet-Yaak).
+Gene flow has been identified through reproduction by nine immigrants from the North Purcells (eight males and one female) resulting in 26 offspring in the CYE.
 We have no evidence of gene flow from any other population.

 Figure 10.
-Known immigration or emigration events (black arrows) and gene flow (green arrows) in the Cabinet-Yaak, 1988-2021.
+Known immigration or emigration events (black arrows) and gene flow (green arrows) in the Cabinet-Yaak, 1988-2022.